-In Q2, 12-17-year-olds watched a little more than 20-and-a-half hours of TV per week, the lowest amount of any age group.
-That represented a 58 minute year-over-year decline, an acceleration from a 52-minute decline during Q1 and a 46-minute drop in Q4.
+In Q2, 12-17-year-olds watched about 21-and-three-quarter hours of TV per week, about the same amount as 18-24-year-olds.
+That represented a 49-minute year-over-year decline, down from a 58-minute drop in Q2 and a 52-minute decline during Q1, but up slightly from a 46-minute drop in Q4 2012.

 Looking at year-over-year patterns, teen consumption of TV decreased:

-by 58 minutes per week in Q2 2013;
+- by 58 minutes in Q2 2013;

-by 52 minutes in Q1 2013;
+- by 52 minutes in Q1 2013;

-by 46 minutes in Q4 2012;
+- by 46 minutes in Q4 2012;

-by 98 minutes in Q3,2012;
+- by 98 minutes in Q3 2012;

-by 47 minutes in Q2 2012; and
+- by 47 minutes in Q2 2012; and

-by 127 minutes in Q1 2012.
+- by 127 minutes in Q1 2012.

 What that portends is up for debate.
 One could argue that the data demonstrates that people tend to watch more TV as they get older – and that such a trend will hold true for teens as they age.
 Alternatively, the trends indicate that while viewing remains strong among older age groups, it’s tailing off with younger audiences.
 Particularly with the emergence of alternative viewing methods, one might expect that consumption decreases will continue among this age group.

-Looking at ethnicity and race, African-Americans viewers continued to consume the most TV on a monthly basis in Q2, more than double the amount of time spent by Asians, who spent the least amount of time watching TV (206:47 vs. 86:37).
+- Looking at ethnicity and race, African-Americans viewers continued to consume the most TV on a monthly basis in Q2, more than double the amount of time spent by Asians, who spent the least amount of time watching TV (207:04 vs. 87:10).